vadash/gwent-daily-demo/README.md

 # Introduction <a name="introduction"></a>
 *Gwent-daily* is a bot for gwent the witcher CCG card game.
 Bot is based on robust image detection / OCR.
 It helps complete daily quests and smooth new player experience.
 Bot farms almost 4 packs and some scraps over night.

-# Why dorfs?
-This deck has polarizing matchups and easy to pilot.
-We are either lose or win hard.

 # Features <a name="features"></a>
 * No injecting.
 Its safer to use and harder to detect
 * Bot plays minions with position in mind.
 For example gold cards to the right, regular ones to the left